The Challenge of Father’s Day for Grievers

 • “It’s too hard for me”.

-Then, spend the day in a way that would make you feel supported, loved and calm.
+Then, spend the day in a way that could make you feel supported, loved and calm.

-If you avoid putting yourself in the kind of situation which would be upsetting to you, it’s the best way of taking care of yourself and honoring your grieving status.
+If you can avoid difficult or upsetting situations whenever possible, it’s the best way of taking care of yourself and honoring your grieving status.
 Understand that when you are grieving, you have your own special needs that are important.
 (We sometimes call it “The Mourner’s Bill of Rights”).

 Grief is Overwhelming.
 Do it your way.

 There is another way to spend Father’s Day too.
 You can acknowledge that Father’s Day is a day to honor your Father in some way, even if privately and quietly.
 Do something personally to acknowledge him, even in a small way.
 Write him a note.
 Draw a picture.
-Prepare or eat a special food that he enjoyed.
-Light a candle, buy a book if he was a reader.
+Prepare or eat a special food which he enjoyed.
+Light a candle, buy a book, if he was a reader.
 Watch a tv show or movie you enjoyed with him.
-It can be just a personal private way of celebrating Dad.
+It can be a very personal way of celebrating Dad.
 A little can really be a lot, especially if it’s meaningful.

 One Grieving Goal